Sanchit0987/RetroPad-build123d/README.md

 > Volume Accuracy = (1 - |Difference| / Target) × 100
 > Sym Diff Error = (Sym Diff Volume / Target Volume) × 100
 > Top Pad and Button show ~100% Sym Diff due to world-origin mismatch between reference STEP and build123d output — the geometry is correct but the solids do not spatially overlap during boolean comparison.
+After positioning the components at a particular coordinate, the symmetric difference between the components became negligible and is mentioned in the table
 ---

 ## Tools Used